 Determine the appropriate dosage: The optimal dosage of detergent grade CMC depends on the specific application and desired properties.
 Typically, dosage levels range from 0.1% to 1.0% by weight of the detergent formulation.

-Prepare the detergent formulation: The detergent formulation should be prepared according to standard industry procedures, and the CMC should be added slowly and evenly while stirring.
+Prepare the detergent formulation: The detergent formulation should be prepared according to standard industry procedures, and the CMC in detergent should be added slowly and evenly while stirring.

 Mix thoroughly: After adding the detergent grade CMC, the formulation should be mixed thoroughly to ensure that the CMC is evenly distributed throughout the material.